How your water is supplied to you largely depends on the city or area you live in.

 But one of the most convenient and efficient ways to keep the basics in your home running is a portable generator.

-They are the most reliable source of electricity for emergency and easy to use.
+They are the most reliable source of electricity for emergencies and are easy to use.

 A portable generator meant for home use doesn’t have to be crazy expensive and can keep your most important electricity-run appliances going.